 At this point you should have received, or are about to receive, the results of your Physical Evaluation Board (PEB).
 The items listed below are some vital information to help you make the transition as smooth as possible.
 Remember, you are not alone in this.
 The AFW2 team is here to help you make the transition and walk you through what you will need to be successful.

-While you are preparing for transition, you can utilize your local Airman & Family Readiness Center for support with resume writing and preparation, attending an interviewing Skills Workshop and/or job search assistance.
-In addition, remember one of the best websites to utilize for federal employment worldwide is:
+While you are preparing for transition, the Empowerment in Transition team is here to help.
+In addition to services located at your local Airman & Family Readiness Center, our team is here to provide support with resume writing and preparation, interviewing skills and overall job search assistance.
+Additionally, remember one of the best websites to utilize for federal employment worldwide is:

 Employment Fact Sheet.